 - a.
-All staff of the Department, sheriff's offices performing CPI functions, CBCs and their subcontracted agencies are responsible for managing the state's resources in accordance with the OMB Title 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards which requires that costs be allowable, reasonable, and necessary. - b.
-Client payments made must be documented in the state's CCWIS as defined in the CBC Cost Allocation Plan. - c.
-CBCs must follow guidance outlined in the FSFN Payment Reference Guide maintained by the Office of CBC/ME Financial Accountability (OFA) for setting up Service Types in FSFN.
+All staff of the Department, lead agencies and their sub-contracted agencies are responsible for managing the state's resources in accordance with the OMB Title 2 CFR Part 200 Uniform Administrative Requirements, Cost Principles, and Audit Requirements for Federal Awards which requires that costs be allowable, reasonable, and necessary. - b.
+Client payments made must be documented in the state's CCWIS as defined in the lead agency Cost Allocation Plan. - c.
+Lead agencies must follow guidance outlined in the FSFN Payment Reference Guide maintained by the Office of CBC/ME Financial Accountability (OFA) for creation and utilization of Service Types in FSFN.